 For inquiries and further information, please contact:

 Department Chair: Wilbur Parker

-Administrative Assistant to the Chair: Ms. Kelly R. Alexander
+Administrative Assistant to the Chair: Miss Kelly R. Alexander